nekocode/docker-android/README.md

 You can get the `<lastest-verion>` [here](https://dashboard.daocloud.io/packages/4c0f5468-9623-4ffb-8dd2-e2680ba9ab9d).

-In CI enviroment, you can use `gradle app:assembleRelease` instead of `./gradlew app:assembleRelease` to speed your build.
+In CI enviroment, you can use `gradle app:assembleRelease` instead of `./gradlew app:assembleRelease` to speed up your build.